From the desk of Harsh Strongman

 When you want to do something you said you wouldn’t do (like cheating on your diet, smoking even though you’re trying to quit, etc.), for whatever reason you come up with, ask yourself:

-Was this the plan from the beginning, or did I just come up with right now?
+Was this the plan from the beginning, or did I just come up with it right now?
 Would I be better off tomorrow if I stick to my resolve or would I be better off by breaking it?

 If you say things like “I worked hard, so I deserve ice cream/a smoke/a drink” – did you work hard that day to indulge in those things, or did you just work hard regardless, and now you are using that as a justification to indulge in whatever you want?